I remember the first time I picked up a digital camera. It was 2003 and I got this little Canon G5, a good point-and-shoot, and it was 5MP.

 I started doing fashion photography in the 1980’s using every analog medium out there.
 I evolved into digital reluctantly.
 It’s just another tool of expression—like the difference between oil and acrylic paint.
 An artist is an artist regardless of their medium.
 For now, I will stay with digital until they install a holographic projector into my frontal lobe.

 Benjamin Kanarek is a Paris-based fashion photographer.
 His work has been featured in Harper’s Bazaar, Vogue, Glamour, Elle, New York Times Magazine and W Magazine, among others.
-Visit his online portfolio here.
+Visit his portfolio here.

 All images by Benjamin Kanarek/Header via Unsplash